Iceshadow1404/JellyfinUpdatePoster/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Contact

+- Feel free to message me on discord `Iceshadow_` if you have any questions or need help

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.